Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Geometry/ListTransformations/README.md

 - GeometryEngine

 ## Provision your device
 This sample can be used with or without provisioning projection engine data to your device.
+If you do not provision data, a limited number of transformations will be available to you.

 To download projection engine data to your device:
 1. Log in to the ArcGIS for Developers site using your Developer account.